 Other bands in the line-up are Carmen Ghia & The Hot Rods, Si Cranstoun, the Alley Cats, Al Kilvo and Johnny Pat, Almaboobies, the Black Cat Trio, Kelly & The Railroaders, Cool Cat Cry, Country Cattin', the Drugstore Cowboys, Greggi G & His Crazy Gang, the Doggone Honkabillies, The Hayriders and The Wanderers.

 Other attractions include a 'kidzone', a dedicated area for fashion stalls, annual fashion show, beauty parlour, a larger craft fair area and other related trade stands and food vendors, custom bike shows, displays of American and pre-1975 European and British classic vehicles, 50s style fairground, face painting, street entertainers, native American Indians, tattooists, evening burlesque shows, free line dance and jive lessons, the return of the settlers encampment and a Wyatt Earp Western-style shootout.
-Early bird booking fees will apply until the end of September.
 The show will take place from July 10th-13th.